 The Gruber Foundation Justice Prize is presented to individuals or organizations for contributions that have advanced the cause of justice as delivered through the legal system.
 The award is intended to acknowledge individual efforts, as well as to encourage further advancements in the field and progress toward bringing about a fundamentally just world.

 In addition to the cash award, recipients receive a medal of honor and a citation, which reads:

-Members of the committee that selected the 2008 Justice Prize Recipients:
+Members of the committee that selected the 2009 Justice Prize recipients:

-- Arthur Chaskalson, former head of the Constitutional Court of South Africa (retired)
+- Arthur Chaskalson, Constitutional Court of South Africa (Ret.)

 - Martin Lee, Office of Mr. Martin C.M.
 Lee, QC., SC